-The Medical Plan Eligibility Bank (Eligibility Bank or Bank) allows Regular Employees who experience a severance of employment or do not have sufficient hours to continue coverage for medical benefits (Medical, Dental Care, and Vision Care) to use the accumulated funds in their account to help pay for coverage.
-If the Bank dollars are used to continue coverage for medical benefits after a severance of employment or reduction in hours, there is no COBRA event until the Bank dollars have been exhausted.
+The Medical Plan Eligibility Bank (Eligibility Bank or Bank) allows Regular Employees who experience a severance of employment or do not have sufficient hours to continue coverage for medical benefits (Medical, Dental Care, and Vision Care) to use their Bank to help pay for coverage.
+If the Bank dollars are used to continue coverage for medical benefits after a severance of employment or reduction in hours, there is no COBRA event until the Bank dollars are exhausted.